ShreyasSkandanS/DFuseNet/README.md

 This is the accompanying code repository for our paper *"DFuseNet: Deep Fusion of RGB and Sparse Depth Information for Image Guided Dense Depth Completion"*

+**UPDATE July 2019:**

+This paper has been accepted for presentation at ITSC 2019 - the 22nd Intelligent Transportation Systems Conference to be held in Auckland, NZ later this year.
+The arXiv submission has been updated to reflect the latest version of this work.

 ARXIV: https://arxiv.org/pdf/1902.00761.pdf

 ![](imgs/dfusenet_net.png)

 ### Reference